12 best typing software programs to learn to type fast

 Big Family $97- 10 students.
 Typing curriculum for homeschooling parents.

-5 Courses – KAZ typing software consists of five modules to teach you the keyboard from A to Z within 90 minutes.
-It will probably take a total of four hours to teach you the whole keyboard including exercises.
+5 Courses – KAZ consists of five modules teaching you the keyboard from A to Z within 90 minutes.
+It will probably take a total of four hours to teach you the whole keyboard, including exercises.
 You can always come back to train your skills and to improve accuracy further.
-Below is a brief overview:
+Here are the 5 steps:

-- Flying Start – (introduction course and site navigation)
+- Flying Start – An introduction and navigation of the program

-- The Basics – (the 5 phrases teaching the A-Z keys)
+- The Basics – Learning the A-Z keys through the five phrases

-- Just Do It – (practicing A-Z keys)
+- Just Do It – Practicing the A-Z keys

-- And The Rest – (training punctuation keys)
+- And The Rest – Training in punctuation keys

 Price: Adult Online $/£/€ 24.99 | Family Online $/£/€ 74.99 | Desktop $/£/€ 39.99